Skip to main content

 OAuth2 (JWT Bearer with Private Key)

-The respective Grant Type can be found in the API documentation of the system you want to connect to.
+The respective Grant Type can be found in the API documentation of your source system.
 The audience, Issuer, Subject Label, and Private Key provided in the data connection are encoded with Base64.

 User inputs required in the data connection: